MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-functions.md

 # Run the agent
 run = project_client.agents.create_run(thread_id=thread.id, assistant_id=agent.id)
 # Monitor and process the run status.
-The function call should be placed on the input queue by the Agent service for the Azure Function to pick up when requires_action is returned
+The function call should be placed on the input queue by the Agent Service for the Azure Function to pick up when requires_action is returned
 while run.status in ["queued", "in_progress", "requires_action"]:
     time.sleep(1)
     run = project_client.agents.get_run(thread_id=thread.id, run_id=run.id)